User Identity in Container

 kubectl apply -f cluster-config.yaml

-This configuration limits non-root for all Run:AI CLI users.
+Preventing privilege escalation at the cluster level limits non-root for all Run:AI CLI users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
-There are third-party enterprise tools that can provide this level of security.
+To fully secure the system use PSP or work with OpenShift SCC.

 Creating a Temporary Home Directory¶